Committed to Living: A legacy of empowerment

 “I’m always impressed at the kindness and knowledge of the staff.
 I come here and never feel judged.
 I am always treated with respect and the staff is very knowledgeable and friendly”– TPAN client

 Founded as a grassroots resource for those struggling with an HIV diagnosis, Clason felt TPAN’s purpose was two-fold: "to provide information, but to support fellowship too.
 I wanted a place where I could talk to other people and develop some friendship with those who understood the kinds of questions I'm dealing with and the kind of process I'm going through."
-Our knowledgeable staff and therapist- and peer-lead provide that support.
+Our knowledgeable staff and therapist- and peer-lead groups provide that support.
 97% of therapy clients report that their therapist is easy to talk to.

 “Total support.
 It’s like having a second family.”